StormBrine/StormBrine/README.md

-- 👋 Hi, I’m @StormBrine
+- 👋 Hi, I’m Bapynshngainlang Nongkynrih
-- 👀 I’m interested in programming
+- 👀 I’m interested in CyberSecurity and Artificial Intelligence, specifically Natural Language Processing
-- 🌱 I’m currently learning lots of new frameworks and languages
+- 🌱 I’m currently learning lots of new frameworks and techniques
-- 📫 You can reach me at iambapyn@gmail.com

 <!---
 StormBrine/StormBrine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.